krzentner/language-world/data/text-davinci-003/chain_md/disassemble-2.md

  Steps:  1.
-Put gripper about the wrench  2.
-Grab the wrench with the gripper and pull  3.
-Move the wrench with the gripper until it is off the peg
+Put gripper above the wrench  2.
+Grab the wrench with the gripper  3.
+Pull the wrench off the peg
-    First, put the gripper about the wrench.
+    Since this is a "disassemble" task, we can grab the wrench from above.
+Put the gripper above the wrench handle and grip it.
-    - When the robot's gripper is not near wrench and the robot's gripper is not vertically aligned with the wrench, the robot should put gripper above wrench.
+    - When the robot's gripper is not above the wrench, the robot should put the gripper above the wrench.
-    If the wrench is now horizontally aligned with the gripper, it should be ready to be grabbed.
-    - When the robot's gripper is horizontally aligned with wrench and the robot's gripper is open, the robot should grab wrench.
-    We grabbed the wrench with the gripper, now we can just pull the wrench away from the peg.
+    Once the robot's gripper is holding the wrench, pull the wrench off the peg.
-    - When the robot's gripper is near wrench and the robot's gripper is closed, the robot should move wrench until it is off the peg.
+    - When the robot's gripper is above the wrench, the robot should pull the wrench off the peg.